 Who will represent me?

-If your application is approved, you will be represented by a lawyer from our legal practice or from a preferred supplier law firm who takes on legal aid cases.
+If your application is approved, you will be represented by a lawyer from our legal practice or from a private law firm which takes on legal aid cases.
 All of our lawyers are qualified and many are experts in their fields.

 Our staff receive ongoing training to keep them up to date with advances in the law.
 Lawyers from our legal practice and external law firms are also regularly audited to ensure they are providing the highest standard of service to our clients.